Answered By: Teaching, Learning, and Academic Support Library

 3. OCLC participating institutions offer a reciprocal borrowing privileges for faculty.

 5. Search WorldCat, the worldwide catalog, to see if the item is available in a library near you.
-You may be able to use the book while visiting the library, even if you are not able to check it out.
+You may be able to use the book while visiting the library, even if you are unable to check it out.

 6. If you just need a few chapters of a book the University Library owns, Doc Express may be an option.